aws-samples/monitor-backups-to-amazon-s3-using-amazon-cloudwatch/README.md

 - **Stack Name**: The name of the stack to deploy to CloudFormation.
 This should be unique to your account and region, and a good starting point would be something matching your project name.
 - **AWS Region**: The AWS region you want to deploy your app to.
 - Parameter **MyBucket**: Please specify a name of a new S3 bucket you want created.
 Must not be an existing bucket, and the name must be globally unique.
 Please note the [S3 bucket naming rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html).
-- Parameter MyEmailAddress: Please specify an email address in order to receive email notifications of failed backups to Amazon S3.
+- Parameter **MyEmailAddress**: Please specify an email address in order to receive email notifications of failed backups to Amazon S3.
 - Parameter **MetricName** [Backups]: The name of the CloudWatch metric that should be used.
 Can be any string.
 The default is "Backups".
 - Parameter **DimensionName** [System]: The name of the CloudWatch dimension that should be used for the above metric, based on what each S3 folder represents.
 E.g each folder can represent a System, Location, or Customer, that you doing backups for.
 Can be any string.
 The default is "System".
 - Parameter **BackupFrequencyPeriod** [86400]: What schedule/frequency does your backups run, e.g. Hourly, daily, weekly?
 The value must be represented in seconds.
 The default is 86400 seconds = 1 day, i.e. you expect that files are backed up to S3 daily.